gardener/landscapercli/docs/reference/landscaper-cli_component-cli_component-archive_signatures_sign_signing-server.md

-## landscaper-cli component-cli component-archive signature add-digests
+## landscaper-cli component-cli component-archive signatures sign signing-server

-fetch the component descriptor from an oci registry and add digests

-### Synopsis

-		fetch the component descriptor from an oci registry and add digests.
-Optionally resolve and digest the referenced component descriptors.
+fetch the component descriptor from an oci registry, sign it with a signature provided from a signing server, and re-upload

 ```
-landscaper-cli component-cli component-archive signature add-digests BASE_URL COMPONENT_NAME VERSION [flags]
+landscaper-cli component-cli component-archive signatures sign signing-server BASE_URL COMPONENT_NAME VERSION [flags]
 ```

 ### Options